-Exception: Regardless of Descendant’s nomination of another as Personal Representative, a surviving spouse of Descendant has the right to be appointed Personal Representative as regards the community property and administer it so long as he/she files a Petition for Letters to Administer the Community Property within forty days after Descendant’s death.
+Exception: Regardless of Decedent’s nomination of another as Personal Representative, a surviving spouse of Decedent has the right to be appointed Personal Representative as regards the community property and administer it so long as he/she files a Petition for Letters to Administer the Community Property within forty days after Decedent’s death.
 RCW 11.28.030

-The priority order of persons entitled to Letters of Administration is determined by RCW 11.28.120, which provides that in the first 40 days following Descendant’s death, that priority order is as follows:
+The priority order of persons entitled to Letters of Administration is determined by RCW 11.28.120, which provides that in the first 40 days following Decedent’s death, that priority order is as follows:

 A higher priority candidate, however, even if eligible, willing, and able to serve, will not necessarily be appointed, for a variety of reasons: